 Toxic Relationship Warning Signs

-Letting of a toxic relationship often starts with people working to improve their relationships.
-At this stage they often believe that if only their partner could make changes, then they'd finally get the love, respect, and consideration they deserve.
-They come in to life coaching or even drag their partner in to couples therapy, hopeful that they can make improvements.
-(And I will say that almost all the time when two people are both committed to a relationship and willing to make changes, relationships can be transformed).
+Letting go of a toxic relationship often starts with people working to improve their relationships.
+At this stage they often believe that if only their partner could make changes, then they’d finally get the love, respect, and consideration they deserve.
+They come into life coaching or even drag their partner into couples therapy, hopeful that they can make improvements (and I will say that almost all the time when two people are both committed to a relationship and willing to make changes, relationships can be transformed).

 Characteristics of a Toxic Relationship

-In these situations of course, attempts at couples counseling often end badly.
+In these situations of toxic relationship patterns, of course, attempts at couples counseling often end badly.
 Most of the time, since their partners are unwilling to work on things with them, people in toxic relationships wind up entering empowering life coaching or effective therapy on their own.

 Only over time (and often through deep personal growth work) do they then learn how to spot the characteristics of a toxic relationship, and come to terms with the fact that the only way to improve their situation is to take their power back and move on.

 Over time, a genuinely toxic relationship will destroy your self-esteem, interfere with your other relationships, make it hard to focus on positive areas of your life, and consume all of your time and attention.
-But through self-reflection, self-love, self-compassion (and sometimes excellent therapy or life coaching) you can begin to see that you have become attached to a profoundly unhealthy partner who is never going to give you the love and respect they deserve.
+When you try to leave, you may experience powerful trauma bond withdrawal symptoms that make you feel stuck.
+But through self-reflection, self-love, self-compassion, and sometimes excellent therapy or life coaching you can begin to see that you have become attached to a profoundly unhealthy partner who is never going to give you the love and respect you deserve.

-Then you can work to create positive, empowering changes: Like insisting that you are treated well, and setting firm, clear boundaries with anyone who doesn't — especially the one who's supposed to love them the most.
+Then you can work to create positive, empowering changes: Like insisting that you are treated well and setting firm, clear boundaries with anyone who doesn’t — especially the one who’s supposed to love you the most.

 Can a Toxic Relationship Be Healed?

 Ending any relationship is hard, and even people who are addicted to profoundly toxic relationships can hold on hope that the relationship can improve, sometimes for years.
-Many people (understandably) need to know if their toxic relationships can be healed before ending them permanently.
+This is especially true for people who are considering leaving a toxic marriage.
+Many people, understandably, need to know if their toxic relationships can be healed before ending them permanently.

 Your toxic relationship will finally be changed forever, when YOU decide that you’re not going to participate in it anymore.
 When you commit to yourself that you are worthy of love and respect, when you recognize your toxic relationship addiction for what it is, and when you learn how to cultivate the type of healing mindset that will set you free, you can end your toxic relationship for once and for all.